-From Washington D.C. to London, The Marching Tigers have performed at some of the most prestigious events around the world.
-In 2016, they played at the New Year’s Parade for the Queen of England.
+From Washington D.C. to London, the Marching Tigers have performed at some of the most prestigious events around the world.
+In 2016, they played in the New Year’s Parade for the Queen of England.
 In 2017, they were the only college marching band from Illinois to perform at the Presidential Inauguration in our nation’s capital.
 In 2020, the Marching Tigers will perform in the New Year's Day Parade in Rome, Italy.

-The Marching Tigers are led by Dr. Matthew Stratton, who has participated in the ceremonies for the World Cup, Summer Olympics and a Major League All-Star game.
+The Marching Tigers are led by Dr. Matthew Stratton, who has participated in the ceremonies for the World Cup, Summer Olympics and an MLB All-Star game.
 He has been associated with premier organizations within the marching arts for 25 years.
 His list of professional affiliations includes Bluecoats, Rhythm X, Bands of America, Ultimate Drill Book and the Yamaha Band and Orchestra Corporation of America.

-Dr. Stratton holds a B.M. in Music Education from State University of New York College at Fredonia, an M.M. in Tuba Performance and a D.M. in Brass Pedagogy from Indiana University Jacobs School of Music.
-He is a member of Phi Mu Alpha Sinfonia, the International Jazz Association for Music Education, and the International Tuba and Euphonium Association.
+Dr. Stratton holds a bachelor's of music in music education from State University of New York at Fredonia, a master's of music in tuba performance and a Doctor of Music degree in brass pedagogy from Indiana University Jacobs School of Music.
+He is a member of Phi Mu Alpha Sinfonia, Pi Kappa Lamda, International Tuba and Euphonium Association, and the College Band Directors National Association.